sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-multi-user/cp-mobile-dev-kit-multi-user.md

     >For this tutorial, since we are using the Sample Service, which does not contain any user-specific data, we will simply trigger a sync to demonstrate that the event has been triggered.

-### Deploy the application
+### Deploy the Project

-Now that the MDK application is created, you will deploy the application definitions to Mobile Services to use in the Mobile client.
+Now that the MDK application is created, you will Deploy the Project definitions to Mobile Services to use in the Mobile client.

 1. Right-click `Application.app` and select **MDK: Deploy**.